 - Laminotomy is the removal of a portion – but not all – of the lamina.

-Traditional back surgery is performed in a hospital environment using general anesthesia.
+Traditional back surgery is performed in a hospital environment.
 The surgeon makes a large incision, around five to six inches in length, and moves the back muscles away from the spine to gain access to the slipped disc.
 Recovery can take months and can be quite painful, during which time prescription pain medication may be required.

 Depending on the stability of your spine after slipped disc surgery, a spinal fusion may be necessary.
 A fusion involves using a bone graft and hardware such as wires and screws to permanently connect two or more vertebrae.
 This limits mobility in the spine and can place added stress on the surrounding vertebrae.